Optimism-Educators/MSWord-Learning-Hub/.github/ISSUE_TEMPLATE/feature_request-md.md

 ---
-name: Feature request
+name: feature_request.md
-about: Suggest an idea for this project
+about: Suggest new features, lessons, or improvements to enhance the repository's learning experience and overall functionality.
 title: ''
 labels: ''
 assignees: ''